Grant Writing Tips and More!

 USDA Funding Priorities for Research

-According to Dr. Greg Ball, it takes "strategy, self-direction, and strong professional networks" to achieve tenure while maitaining an independent research career.
+According to Dr. Greg Ball, it takes "strategy, self-direction, and strong professional networks" to achieve tenure while maintaining an independent research career.
 Learn the four steps he suggests to accomplish these goals.

 The techniques used by successful animal researchers that minimize pain and distress are learned through expert training, nurtured through ongoing education and skill development, and executed by engaged staff and students.
 Becoming a “rat whisperer” is not beyond the reach of the invested researcher.